2009–10 Middlesbrough F.C. season: Summary

 An early disruption to the new season's planning was the failure of Afonso Alves and Mido to return for the start of pre-season training.
 Alves returned a few days later, but it took Mido two extra weeks.
-He was heavily fined by the club and when he finally returned he had to catch up on missed fitness training and didn't tour with the rest of the team when they visited Scotland.
+He was heavily fined by the club and when he finally returned he had to catch up on missed fitness training and did not tour with the rest of the team when they visited Scotland.

 Middlesbrough's pre-season campaign consisted entirely of away fixtures.
 Their pre-season got off to a good start with a 3–0 win over Macclesfield Town, fielding different line-ups in both halves, with only goalkeeper Danny Coyne remaining on the field throughout.
 This was followed by a strong 5–0 win over Dumbarton, although Didier Digard sustained a hip flexor injury.
 Boro were without recognised strikers for their friendly against Carlisle United, but continued their winning run with a 2–0 win.

 A friendly against Darlington was planned for 29 July, but was cancelled at Darlington's request due to their long injury list.
 An alternative friendly against Oldham Athletic was swiftly arranged for the same night.
 In that game, Middlesbrough came from a goal down to lead, 2–1, but let their lead slip and the game finished in a 2–2 draw.

 Their final game saw Middlesbrough again come from behind.
 Rhys Williams scored his fourth goal of pre-season to level the tie against Millwall.
 The game, which finished 1–1, was a benefit match for former Lions and Republic of Ireland striker Richard Sadlier.